 Increased Pest Activity in Spring

-As temperatures rise in spring due to climate change, pests such as the codling moth, peach twig borer, and oriental fruit moth exhibit earlier emergence patterns.
-This shift leads to increased pest activity during the season, posing challenges for crop protection and management strategies.
+As temperatures rise in spring, species such as the codling moth, peach twig borer, and oriental fruit moth are emerging earlier.
+This shift increases seasonal activity and intensifies pressure on agricultural systems.

 Springtime Pest Emergence